 The American Connection

 Some of the events in the Brendan Voyage have been interpreted as descriptions of real places.
 Apart from the obvious like the island that sinks when the monks light a fire on it ... you do not light fires on whales.
-But take the island inhabited by a tribe of ferocious blacksmiths, throwing glowing coals at the travellers.
+But take the island inhabited by a tribe of ferocious blacksmiths, throwing glowing coals at the travelers.
 Could this be Iceland, complete with volcanic activity?

-In the end it all depends on how you read the Brendan Voyage, not how it is written ...
+In the end, it all depends on how you read the Brendan Voyage, not how it is written ...

 And that applies to the discovery of America as well.
 Which is based on the assumption that if you sail west from Ireland the next stop is America.
 Which is true ... if you hold a true course and are not diverted to Greenland, Iceland, the Canary Islands, the Azores or somewhere else.
 Remember that the last person discovering America thought that he had arrived in India.